Wizek/loadr/README.md

 # loadr

-Handling all your JS dependencies -- and a little more.
+Handling all your JS dependencies for kick-starting your projects — and a *little* more.